 At 9:53 p.m., two or three minutes after the gas began venting, Landry saw a green flash on the rig's deck, followed by two thunderous concussions.
 First the main engines ignited, followed seconds later by a blast in the mud room.

-The explosions staggered a small group of BP executives aboard the rig who'd come to salute it for its outstanding safety record.
+The explosions staggered and shocked a small group of BP executives aboard the rig who'd come to salute it for its outstanding safety record.

 Spotlights blinked off, and emergency lights snapped on.